 Journalism plays a central role in social and political life.

 Research in this area reflects on the role of journalism in society from both historical and contemporary perspectives.
-The field examines processes of production, distribution and reception of news in global contexts, and explore journalism’s changing nature in the digital age.
+It examines processes of production, distribution and reception of news in national and international contexts, and explores journalism’s changing nature in the digital age.

 Recent research by our faculty has addressed: